dbt-labs/docs.getdbt.com/website/blog/2022-09-08-konmari-your-query-migration.md

 ## Step 1: Commit yourself and stakeholders to tidying up this project

 This may feel like an unnecessary step, but haven’t you ever started migrating a new query, only to find out that it was no longer being used, or people found it so difficult to consume that they instead created their own queries?
 Or you carved out precious time for this project, but the people you need to be involved have not?
-Or maybe your consumers expected you to have completed this project **yesterday** — *Initiate anxiety-stomachache now.*
+Or maybe your consumers expected you to have completed this project yesterday — *Initiate anxiety-stomachache now*.

 Take the opportunity to meet with your stakeholders, and get everyone on the same page.
 These are likely your report-readers, and your report-builders.